h-schaller/pytorch-rnn-lm/README.md

 \* The training of some models took slightly longer than 2 hours when something else was done on the computer in parallel.

 - run `./scripts/generate.sh` (I already inserted the name of the model with the lowest perplexity.)
-The generated text will be in the 'samples' file.
+The generated text will be in the 'samples' folder.

 # Findings from experimenting with hyperparameters